Claude Martin: As Nawab

 During Martin's stay in Lucknow, he acquired significant wealth as part of the ruling coterie; he was in charge of the state arsenal, designed and constructed many buildings, and acquired vast tracts of land.

 This favourable set of circumstances catapulted Martin into the upper crust of Lucknow and he had to conform to the social mores of a contemporary society.
 Given his unconventional views (as revealed in his Will) this transition must have been not too difficult.
 He most probably enjoyed his role as a nawab.

 He gave regular parties for the British as well as the nawabi aristocracy and participated with gusto in the social and cultural activities of Lucknow.

-He had a city residence the Farhat Baksh and a country palace, the Constantia.
-He had other properties in Lucknow, Kanpur, Bhazipur and Benaras as well, from which he got a substantial income.
+He had a city residence (the Farhat Baksh) and a country palace, the Constantia.
+He had other properties in Lucknow, Kanpur, Bhazipur and Benaras as well, from which he derived a substantial income.

 Keeping his last will and testament in view he was a kind master, concerned about the welfare of his staff and servants.